violetguos/ruby-practice/notes/oop.md

 ## Scope:

-    What is scope?
+1. What is scope?

+Scope is the formal term that represents when you can access a variable or method and when you can't.

-    When can you start using a variable?
+2. When can you start using a variable?

+after it's defined

-    When is a new scope defined?
+3. When is a new scope defined?

+A new scope is created when you first define a variable.

-    When are methods in scope?
+4. When are methods in scope?
-    What is a private method?
+5. What is a private method?
-    What is a protected method?
+6. What is a protected method?
-    How are private and protected methods different?
+7. How are private and protected methods different?
-    What does “encapsulation” mean?
+8. What does “encapsulation” mean?

 ## `self``